anandnandagiri/MyPOC/ReadMe/Security CheckList.md

     * Allow Only 443 Inbound Request
     * Enable DDOS Protection
 ```
+Note:
-Note: Some firewalls you may need to enable outbound for 443 for response
+1. Some firewalls you may need to enable outbound for 443 for response
+2. Make Sure Your allowing TCP Protocol
 ```
 * #### Avoid Search Engine Crawl with robot.txt
 * #### Web Application